tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 We set up `NavigatorIOS` by giving it it our initial route `Landing`, or the first view that will live at the bottom of our route stack.
 We then set a few basic options for styling, which you can find in the [React Native docs](https://facebook.github.io/react-native/docs/navigatorios.html#content).

-## Time for a commit
+Once we save our code, we should see our two-view app rendered in the iOS Simulator:

+![Simple NavigatorIOS Example](images/chapter-3-the-beginnings-of-an-app/simple-navigatorios-example.png "Simple NavigatorIOS Example")

+Take a minute and play with the views, switching back and forth between them.
+Right out of the gate you can see how much smoother things are than any hybrid app you've ever tried.

+If you app is going to be iOS-only (as the name implies, `NavigatorIOS` only works on iOS) and only really involves simple navigation through a few views, by all means, use NavigatorIOS.

-Well, that's a quick look at what NavigatorIOS does.
-If it seems appropriate for a particular app, by all means, use it.
-Nick and I used NavigatorIOS for our Bhagavad Gita app because we didn't understand at the time how to handle the animations for Navigator.
+We used `NavigatorIOS` for our first app ([Bhagavad Gita](https://itunes.apple.com/us/app/bhagavad-gita-app/id1065731220?mt=8)) partly because we didn't yet know how to handle the animations for Navigator, but also because it had limited navigation needs.

 Not to worry - we'll make sure that you don't have that situation.
 Let's make a commit before moving to `Navigator`.

-![Simple NavigatorIOS Example](images/chapter-3-the-beginnings-of-an-app/simple-navigatorios-example.png "Simple NavigatorIOS Example")
+Let's commit that code now:

 ****
 [![GitHub logo](/images/github-logo.png "GitHub logo") Commit 2](https://github.com/buildreactnative/assemblies-tutorial/tree/Ch3-0) - "Simple NavigatorIOS example"
 ****